Bath Installation Cost

 How Much to Fit a Bath?

-The average price to get a bath installed is £700.
+The average price to have a bath installed is £700.
 This covers the removal of the old bath and the supply and installation of the new bath.
 For this price, you can get a steel or acrylic standard, double-ended, corner, or shower over bath.

 At the most expensive end, you can choose a bath made from natural stone or cast iron materials.
 These tubs are expensive to buy, and also more expensive to fit, but they do create a wow-factor in a room.
 The cost for these tubs will range from £1,800 to £11,500.

 Other options that can increase the cost are whirlpool baths.
 These range from £950 to £3,500.
 You will also have to pay a premium for a walk-in bathtub, with prices starting from around £3,300.
+However, this can potentially reach in excess of £9,000 if any structual work is required to accommodate the bath and any design features.

 How do you maintain a steel bath?
 We're thinking of putting one in our bathroom, but we're not sure whether it's durable or needs any special attention.